chadsansing/cineris-campaign/sessions/session-4-spoilers.md

 **Time:** 2 hours

-1. Embrey's escape
+1. Embrey's escape.
+(20 minutes)
-2. The anvil below
+2. The anvil below.
+(30 minutes)
-3. Ambush on the road to Visus
+3. Ambush on the road to Visus.
+(30 minutes)
-4. Downtime
+4. Downtime.
+(20 minutes)
-5. The third artificer
+5. The third artificer.
+(20 minutes)

 ## Props